meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 You can get your &ldquo;omega 3 index&rdquo; tested: it tells you what percentage of the fatty acids in your blood is omega-3.
 People in the USA/EU average 4%.
 It should be sitting at >8%, and probably be as high as possible (not heard of any negative effect).
 To achieve >8%, you typically need more than two &ldquo;servings&rdquo; of seafood per week, whatever &ldquo;serving&rdquo; means.
 Source of this reasoning: <https://web.archive.org/web/20170620091732/http://caloriesproper.com/omega-3-index/>

 It&rsquo;s likely that people report &ldquo;serving&rdquo; very differently, and many people eat lean fish and call it seafood.
 So if you make sure to choose wild oily fish, I wager that two normal-size servings per week, whatever that means for you, will suffice.

+Still, this result looks quite a bit less than 1.4 kg weekly.
+Which is closer to ideal?

 <a id="orgae29db2"></a>